 Group Photo / Social Environment – Photos taken with friends or activities you enjoy doing often yield smiles.
 Added validation of having friends and enjoying fun, social activities is also a bonus.
 However, if your friends seem annoying, immature or cringy, they can offset how good or attractive you are.
 After all, these are the people you spend your time with and that is an added factor to consider when swiping.

 Special Occasion, Formal Event – A photo in a suit or dress at a wedding, black tie event or business event can provide an opportunity to get dressed up in the appropriate environment and give a glimpse of your style and how you clean up.
 Generally these are fun events and much easier to smile and enjoy yourself in photos than a work headshot or networking event for your job.

 Pro-tip: See if there is a professional photographer at the event and get your photo taken.

 Halloween – This holiday is a great time of the year to show your creativity and spirit which is hard to convey in text.
 With opportunities to take photos at office parties and contests as well as parties, this day is the easiest day to capture photos as well as initiate conversation on and offline.
 Hand-made costumes are the best – committing to the costume is key.
 Go big or go home.

 Pro-tip: This is one of the few types of photos where it’s ok to be covered up or have imperfect lighting.

 Outdoor / Physical Activity, Full Body – A carefully (tastefully) taken photo at the beach, athletic attire out hiking can provide an excuse to show a little extra skin, muscle definition, lean body and energy level in a natural environment with others.
 Avoid gym and lifting photos.
 Be sure these photos are tasteful and organic – trying too hard can quickly make these photos super cringy.
 Rather than capture the action shot, a slight pause or pre/post action shot is best.

 Pro-tip: Follow publications like Eater so you know which places are trending and which ones people are craving.

 Embarrassing / Self-Deprecating Humor – The ability to share an embarrassing moment is the ultimate sign of confidence and comfort in your own skin.
 An epic snowboarding fail, failing into a wet cement pit or spilling something on your shirt in the proper frame and context can show you are not insecure.
 Too many people are afraid to be a little vulnerable but being a bit clumsy at the right time can let down people’s guard and make them feel more comfortable around you.

 Pro-tip: Friends are great to capture these photos as they are more about the moment than they are about taking a perfect, well-lite, framed photo.

 Well-Lit, Properly Framed/Cropped – Photos should not be too dark nor too grainy nor too distant.
-It’s fine to have one environmental photo of you in the distance but this shouldn’t be the main profile photo nor should you use several photos like this.
+It’s fine to have one environmental photo of you in the distance, but this shouldn’t be the main profile photo nor should you use several photos like this.
 People want to see your physique, your face, your smile, your style.

 Pro-tip: Avoid sunglasses, hoodies, harsh light that causes oily skin.